uomsystemsbiology/feizi2013network_reference_environment/docker_location_README_suggested_template.md

 This version of the reference environment is a Docker container.
 To use it, install [Docker](https://www.docker.com/), then do:

 ```
-$ docker pull organization_name/project_name
+$ docker pull uomsystemsbiology/feizi2013network
+$ docker run uomsystemsbiology/feizi2013network /sbin/my_init -- ./run_plot_ND_performance_regulatory.sh
+$ docker run uomsystemsbiology/feizi2013network /sbin/my_init -- ./run_plot_ND_performance_protein.sh
-$ docker run organization_name/project_name /sbin/my_init -- ./run_experiments.sh
+$ docker run uomsystemsbiology/feizi2013network /sbin/my_init -- ./run_plot_ND_performance_coauthorship.sh
 ```

 This will start the container and execute the script which reproduce the results described in the manuscript.
+Note that the scripts in this environment generate MATLAB plots which will not be displayed when accessing the environment as a Docker container; to see the plots, use the virtual machine or ISO versions of the environment described below.

 ### Other links